 Enabling vertical scroll on mobile

-BETA NOTICE: If you're interested in using this beta feature and you're on the Enterprise plan,
+EARLY ACCESS: If you're interested in using this feature and you're on the Enterprise plan,

 You can enable the setting on group-level in the Display & Formatting tab of the Publication Reader menu, which will enable it for all publications within that group.
 You can also apply the setting per publication, which can be done through the publication's Settings menu under the Display & Formatting tab.